deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14669/index.md

 > </details>

-> Table 1 presents the group accuracy (G-Acc) performance of 53 vision-language models on the NaturalBench benchmark, highlighting the significant performance gap between these models and human performance.
+> Table 1 presents the group accuracy (G-Acc) of 53 vision-language models on the NaturalBench benchmark, highlighting the significant performance gap between the models and human performance.

 {{< table-caption >}}